andreterceiro/dio-claro-spring--nosql-studies/README.md

 ![column, columnfamily](images/column-columnfamily.png)

-In a non relational world we have fo every column:
+In a non relational world we have for every column:

 - key
 - values